Frequently Asked Questions

 The Sunbank collector and tank are both protected from freezing by their insulation.
 The tank has 55mm of high density polyurethane insulation.
 The collector tubes each have a heat pipe which contain a small bit of anti-freeze solution in it.
 That, combined with the fact that the tubes are evacuated means they are freeze protected to -35° below zero.

 External plumbing is the most vulnerable point for freezing.
 The first point here is that we recommend PEX tubing instead of copper as PEX tubing does not burst when frozen.
-Your PEX must be well insulated and for prolonged freezing temperatures should include thermostatic heat tape in the insulation bundle or a re-circulation pump with a timer set to run for 5 minutes during the night in the winter.
+Your PEX must be well insulated and for prolonged freezing temperatures should include thermostatic heat tape in the insulation bundle or a re-circulation pump with a timer set to run at 5 minute intervals during the night in the winter.
 The added benefit of the re-circulation pump is that you can also use it to deliver hot water instantly your shower.
 In the case of a power outage where these freeze protections fail, we recommend a freeze protection valve be installed as a last line of defense.

 Can I paint it?